 - You’ll want to set out your plate in the centre of the placement, with everything else around it.
 Like the above diagram, put your knife on the right side, accompanied by your spoons.
 Little one (dessert spoon) on the inside with the largest spoon (for soup) on the very edge.
 As for the left side, you’re going to want to put your biggest fork (your dinner fork) next to the plate, and the smallest fork (salad fork) on the very outside.

 And well…that’s about it.
 It really is as easy as (pumpkin) pie!

 On a final note, of course we have a few tips and tricks to pulling off the perfect dinner party:

-- When picking out and arranging your centre piece, make sure it isn’t too tall (10 to 12 inches is about as high as you’d want to go), otherwise guests won’t be able to see each other across the table.
+- When picking out and arranging your centrepiece, make sure it isn’t too tall (10 to 12 inches is about as high as you’d want to go), otherwise guests won’t be able to see each other across the table.
 As you know, the best dinner parties are the ones with the best conversation!

-- Serve appetizers and beverages in the living room before sitting down to the table.
+- Serve appetizers and drinks in the living room before sitting down to the table.
 This will help keep guests out of the kitchen and out your way, and the added bonus is that you’ll have one less course to bring to the table.